Francis Schlatter: Biography

 Schlatter was born in the village of Ebersheim, Bas-Rhin, near Sélestat, in Alsace, France, on April 29, 1856.
 In 1884 he emigrated to the United States, where he worked at his trade in various cities, arriving in Denver, Colorado, in 1892.
 There, a few months later, he experienced a vision at his cobbler's bench in which he heard the voice of the Father commanding him to sell his business, give the money to the poor, and devote his life to healing the sick.
 He then undertook a two-year, 3,000-mile walking pilgrimage around the American West which took him across eastern Colorado, Kansas, and Oklahoma, and then to Hot Springs, Arkansas, where he was arrested and jailed for vagrancy.
 In early 1894 he escaped and headed west, walking across Texas, New Mexico, and Arizona and into southern California, where he began his first efforts at healing with the indigenous people of the San Jacinto Valley.
-After two months, he again took up his pilgrimage and traveled east across the Mohave Desert, living on nothing but flour and water.
+After two months, he again took up his pilgrimage and traveled east across the Mojave Desert, living on nothing but flour and water.
 In July 1895 he emerged as a Christlike healer in the Rio Grande villages south of Albuquerque.
 There, while treating hundreds of sick, suffering, and disabled people who flocked to Albuquerque's Old Town, he became famous.
 Crowds gathered about him daily, hoping to be cured of their diseases simply by clasping his hands.
 The following month he returned to Denver, but did not resume his healings until mid-September.
 During the next few weeks, his ministry drew tens of thousands of pilgrims to a small home in North Denver.
 Schlatter is said to have refused all rewards for his services.
 His manner of living was of the simplest, and he taught no new doctrine.
 He said only that he obeyed a power which he called Father, and from this power he received his healing virtue.